KelvinPompey-40718390/sem-project-group6/use-cases/use-case-5.md

-# # 5 Retrieve Top N Populated Countries in a Continent
+# USE CASE: 5 Generate a report to show the top `N` populated countries in a continent where `N` is provided by the user.

 ## CHARACTERISTIC INFORMATION